-James is an economist in the Canadian Economic Analysis department, based in the Ontario Regional Office.
+James is a senior economist in the Canadian Economic Analysis department, based in the Ontario Regional Office.
 He conducts research and analysis on key sectors of the Ontario economy and contributes to the quarterly Business Outlook Survey.

 Firms with fewer than 100 workers employ about 65 percent of the total labour force in Canada.
 An online survey experiment was conducted with firms of this size in Canada in 2018–19.
 We compare the responses of small and micro firms to explore how their characteristics and economic outlooks relate to their size.